Skip to content

 • subsidence

-Carefully read your policy documents and ensure that you know what is covered as well as what is excluded under the policy.
+Carefully read your policy documents and make sure you know what is covered, as well as what is excluded under the policy.

 Council blocks of flats where some properties are privately owned